JKU-ICG/AOS/DET/README.md

 ## Requirements

 Install the [OpenVINO](https://docs.openvinotoolkit.org/latest/index.html) toolkit and make sure it is running.
-Before running any Python script make sure that you setup the OpenVINO environment.
+Before running any Python script make sure that you setup the OpenVINO environment variables.

 On Windows the followng command can be used: